 If you have a skin lesion, tag or mole that you would like checking, we offer a Telederm Service where we use specialist equipment to photograph the lesion and send this off to be investigated.
 It takes around three days to receive the results and you will be contacted by a nurse with regards to these.

 This service will look after your wellbeing if you suffer from angina or have a history of heart problems.
-Checks will be made to see how you are progressing by using blood tests, ECG, blood pressure etc and giving you lifestyle advice.
+Checks will be made to see how you are progressing by using blood tests, ECG, blood pressure etc. You will also be given lifestyle advice.
 You will receive a letter inviting you to this service.

 This service is for the continuous care of patients with asthma/COPD and is run by our specially trained nurse and pharmacist.
-Your use of inhalers, peak flow and treatment will be monitored through this.
-The clinic is by referral in the first instance.
-Your follow-up care will be agreed at your first visit.
+Your use of inhalers, peak flow and treatment will be monitored through this clinic.
+The clinic is by referral initially and your follow up care will be agreed in your first visit.

 Our practice nurses are able to give pre-travel advice before you go abroad, including; details of immunisations, malaria prevention, infection risks, medical services etc.